JuliaDynamics/DrWatson.jl/docs/src/index.md

 !!! note "Star us on GitHub!"
     If you like DrWatson the please consider starring the [GitHub repository](https://github.com/JuliaDynamics/DrWatson.jl).
 This gives as an accurate lower bound of the number of people the software has helped!

+!!! tip "test tip"
+    this test the tip admonition, `here is some code`.

+!!! warning "warning tip"
+    this test the warning admonition, `here is some code`.

+!!! danger "danger tip"
+    this test the danger admonition, `here is some code`.

+!!! compat "compat test"
+    this tests the compat, `here is some code`.

 ## Rationale
 Have you thought things like: